Paul Heyman (06.09.1994) is a cellist from Belgium.

 After having graduated with Raphael Wallfisch in Zürich with the highest distinction(100%),

-he went on to study with France Springuel in Belgium, and at the Philippe Jaroussky academy in Paris.
+Paul went on to study with France Springuel in Belgium, and at the Philippe Jaroussky academy in Paris.
+He also studied the baroque cello with Roel Dieltiens.

 Paul has followed masterclasses with, ao.
-Gary Hoffman, Frans Helmerson, Christian-Pierre La Marca, Arto Noras, Pieter Wispelwey, Leonid Gorokhov, and Natalia Gutman.
+Gary Hoffman, Frans Helmerson, Alexander Rudin, Arto Noras, Pieter Wispelwey, Leonid Gorokhov, Vagram Saradjian, and Natalia Gutman.

-Paul was also chosen as the 2019 laureate of the Belgian foundation ‘Swuk Vlaanderen’, an organization which supports young Flemish artists with the start of their professional careers.
+in 2019 Paul was chosen as the laureate of the Belgian foundation ‘Swuk Vlaanderen’, an organization which supports young Flemish artists with the start of their professional careers.

-Thanks to the generous support of Swuk, Paul recorded his first CD in duo with pianist Isil Bengi, with Belgian romantic works for cello and piano, on the label Etcetera.
+Thanks to the generous support of Swuk, Paul recorded his debut album in duo with pianist Isil Bengi, with Belgian romantic works for cello and piano, on the label Etcetera.

-He is a prize winner of several national and international competitions, such as the Dexia classics music competition, the Rotary competition and Prix International Edmond Baert in Belgium, the Semper International Music competition in Italy, and the Verao Classico music prize in Portugal.
+He is a prize winner of several national and international competitions, such as the Dexia classics music competition, the Rotary competition and Prix International Edmond Baert in Belgium, the Semper International Music competition in Italy, the Verao Classico music prize in Portugal, and the Supernova-competition organized by the Belgian national radio (Klara and Musiq’3).

 At an early age Paul studied with the great Belorussian pedagogue Vladimir Perlin, whose fundamental methodic and ideology formed the basis of Paul’s cello playing.